All About Cases, Part One

 Our most popular attachment, and the least expensive, is the snap-in attachment.
 A small flange, or ledge, is cut into the edges of the keyguard which slips under the edge of the case, holding the keyguard securely against the screen.
 It’s a semi-permanent installation, so it’s best for users who use a single app and don’t need to change it often.
 On riged cases that are secured with screws, it actually becomes a permanent installation and can only be removed by loosening the screws.
 Kind of yucky for a heavy drooler.

-The snap-in flange also requires that the seal on a case’s screen protector be broken to insert it.
+The snap-in tabs require that the seal on a case’s screen protector be broken to insert it.
 That means the case can no longer be waterproof.
 It’s easy enough to do, though.

-This is also a great attachment for an easily distracted user, because there are no visible attachemnts with which to fiddle.
-The snap-in attachment works with almost every case we’ve ever tried.
+This is also a great attachment for an easily distracted user, because there are no visible attachments with which to fiddle.
+The snap-in attachment works with almost every case we’ve ever tried, the exceptions being cases with too small a rim surrounding the iPad, or too-flexible material surrounding the screen.

-The top flange attachment is an extra piece of acrylic that is bonded to the top of the keyguard and extends over the bezel of the case.
-It provides a flat area for mounting with Velcro, putty, mounting tape, or even thin magnets.
-It only works on a limited number of cases that have a wide, flat bezel surrounding the screen.
-If the bezel is perfectly smooth, it can even be mounted with suction cup tape.
-Don’t try suction cup tape on a textured bezel.
+The Velcro attachment is an extra acrylic flange that is bonded to the top of the keyguard and extends over the bezel of the case.
+It provides a flat area for mounting with Velcro, though you could replace the Velcro with putty or mounting tape.
+It only works on a limited number of cases that have a wide bezel surrounding the screen.
+If the bezel is perfectly smooth and flat, it can even be mounted with suction cup tape.
+Don’t try suction cup tape on a textured or angled bezel.
 It won’ t work.

-Though it only works on certain cases, the top flange is the best attachment if you need to remove and reattach the keyguard often.
+Though it only works on certain cases, the Velcro attachment is a great attachment if you need to remove and reattach the keyguard often.
 It’s great for users of multiple apps.
-Unless we make it with a thicker plastic, it does hold the keyguard a bit off the screen, though.
+Unless we make the keyguard with a thicker plastic, the Velcro attachment does hold the keyguard a bit off the screen.

 In Part Two we'll discuss the details of the most popular case relative to their suitability for attaching keyguards.